yig/graphics101-meshes/README.md

 each triangle touching the vertex.
 You can do this by initializing a running tally of the average normal for each vertex.
 Each triangle uses its positions to compute a normal via the cross product.
-Add this normal to the running tally for.
-You must support two modes, unweighted, and angle-weighted.
+Add this normal to the running tally for the vertex.
 If the strategy parameter is `Unweighted`, simply normalize the normal before adding it to the running tally.
-If the strategy parameter is `AngleWeighted`, normalize the normal and then scale it by the angle of the triangle at the vertex.
+For bonus, if the strategy parameter is `AngleWeighted`, normalize the normal and then scale it by the angle of the triangle at the vertex before adding it to the running tally.

     * **(10 points)** Without a half-edge data structure.
 Iterate over each triangle.
-Add its normal, unweighted or angle-weighted, to the running tally for each of its three vertices.
+Add its unweighted normal to the running tally for each of its three vertices.
 The function signature is:

             void Mesh::computeNormals( MeshNormalStrategy strategy )

+        * **(bonus 5 points)** Add each triangle's `AngleWeighted` normal to the running tally.

     * **(20 points)** With a half-edge data structure.
 Iterate over each vertex.
 Call `halfedges.vertex_face_neighbors( vertex_index )` to obtain the triangles touching a vertex as a vector of indices into `.face_positions`.
-Then iterate over the triangles and add their normals, unweighted or angle-weighted, to the running tally for the vertex.
+Then iterate over the triangles and add their unweighted normals to the running tally for the vertex.
 The function signature is:

             void Mesh::computeNormalsHalfEdge( MeshNormalStrategy strategy )

         Note that the half-edge function `.vertex_face_neighbors()` is not written for you.
 You must fill in the code for this function in `halfedges.cpp`.
 It is a very short function.
 Follow the provided outline.
 Consult `HalfEdgeTriMesh::vertex_vertex_neighbors()` for reference; it differs from `.vertex_face_neighbors()` by exactly one line.

+        * **(bonus 5 points)** Add each triangle's `AngleWeighted` normal to the running tally.

 * **(10 points)** Mesh normalization.
 Your code goes in `mesh.cpp`.